zeroeth/daerb/README.md

 * Track cards that were removed and then added back in a large timeline graph
 * Graph power and numbers of various types and subtypes over each release
 * TUI based interface
+* Add sources for years and starter decks (MTG)
+* Add sources for other card games (TNG, BattleTech, Netrunner)